Skip to Content

 Guide to Visiting Mount Titlis Switzerland in the Summer

-When I was in high school, I had the opportunity to travel through part of Europe with my French class.
+When I was in high school, my French class and I traveled through parts of Europe.
 One of our stops was Mount Titlis, located outside of Lucerne in Switzerland.
-During that trip, however, we didn’t get to do all of the fun activities at the mountain.
+However, we didn’t get to do all of the fun activities at the mountain.

 During my recent Adventures by Disney Italy Switzerland trip, our last day’s itinerary included a stop at Titlis Mountain to enjoy the fantastic activities.
-During our day, we rode up to the top of the mountain, ate a delicious meal, got to see breathtaking scenery, walked through a glacier, and experienced thrills on the IceFlyer and the suspension bridge.
-Unfortunately during our visit, the Titis Glacier Park was closed.
+During our day, we rode up to the top of the mountain, ate a delicious meal, saw breathtaking scenery, walked through a glacier, and experienced thrills on the IceFlyer and the suspension bridge.
+Unfortunately, during our visit, the Titis Glacier Park was closed.

 Disclosure: This post contains affiliate links.
 A purchase/click through one of these links, including on the map, may result in a commission paid to us at no additional cost to you.
 All opinions are my own.